Mya Hollingshed

-Mya Hollingshed is a Puerto Rican professional basketball player.
-She was drafted by the Las Vegas Aces of the WNBA in 2022.
+Mya Hollingshed is a Puerto Rican professional basketball player who is a free agent.
+She was drafted as the 8th pick by the Las Vegas Aces in 2022.
 She played college basketball at the University of Colorado.

 High school

 Hollingshed was a four-year letterwinner at Bellaire High School.
 She was a team captain and earned all-state honors.
 Hollingshed was a McDonald's All-American nominee and competed with the Texas Elite Phenoms AAU.

 Hollingshed was an Adidas and Under Armor All-American.

 College career

 Hollingshed was a reserve player her freshman year, averaging 6.8 points and 3.9 rebounds over 29 games.
 She led the team with a 42.7% 3-point shooting accuracy, and she shot 45.5% from the floor.

 Hollingshed started every game as a sophomore and had career-high numbers in points per game and minutes, and she led the team with a .439 field goal percentage.
 Hollingshed recorded her first double double as a sophomore.

 As a junior, Hollingshed posted career-high points, rebounds, and assists totals and had three double-doubles.
 She led the team in scoring and rebounding and was tied for team lead in steals.
 She was named to the preseason All-PAC 12 team as an honorable mention.

 Hollingshed joined the 1,000 point club as a senior and scored in double figures in 20 of 23 games.
 Hollingshed was selected to the All-PAC 12 First Team and received an All-America honorable mention.
 She led Colorado to their first NCAA Tournament berth in years.